vhawk19/Py_Primer/Classes/Classes_and_Instances.md

 **Editor(s):**

 # Classes and Instances

-A class defines a set of attributes for an object and an object is an instance of a class.
+* A class defines a set of attributes for an object and an object is an instance of a class.

-Attributes include data members and methods.
+* Attributes include data members and methods.

-Methods are essentially functions defined within a class and data members are variables which are also defined within a class
+* Methods are essentially functions defined within a class and data members are variables which are also defined within a class.

 Yes, this seems a little complicated but it really isn't.
-Here's a simple analagy to help understand better:
+Here's a simple analogy to help understand better:

-A class is very similar to a basic recipe for a chocolate cake.
-It has all the ingredients (data) and the instructions (methods) to bake a cake.The object is the cake.
+A class is very similar to a basic chocolate cake recipe.
+It has all the ingredients (data) and the instructions (methods) to bake a cake.
+The object here is the cake.

 Many objects can be made from a class and these objects can also be called instances.
 This process is called instantiation.